Michael J. Hill, Director of Public Safety

 George Darbes, Communications/Operations Supervisor

 George has been a member of Public Safety both part-time and full time since 1985.
-First serving as a Patrol Officer then with the Communications Center.
-George has a longtime background in Public Safety in the security field and Emergency Response having worked as a career fire officer with the Chester Fire Department and in Health Care and industrial fire protection/safety.
+First serving as a Patrol Officer then as a Communications Officer in the Communications Center.
+George Supervised the Communications Center and now is the Communications/Operations Supervisor for the department.
+Among many roles George has responsibility for the Security Camera system and has shared responsibility for Card Access Administration and Photo ID's.
+George is the Department's coordinator for Information Technology and systems.
+George has a longtime background in Public Safety in the security field and Emergency Response having worked as a career fire officer with the Chester Fire Department and in Health Care and industrial fire protection/safety and building automation.
 George has Associate Degrees in both Engineering and Safety Management.
 He has two sons and enjoys video gaming, movies and reading about politics in the world around us.

-Tom Gleeson serves as shift sergeant on the 2 p.m. -12 p.m. shift.
 Sgt.
-Gleeson, who has recently retired from the Philadelphia Police Department with more than 32 years of service, is well versed in FEMA incident command, critical incident management, investigations, and grant writing.
+Gleeson, who served with the Philadelphia Police Department with more than 32 years of service, is well versed in FEMA incident command, critical incident management, investigations, and grant writing.
 He was assigned to the Northeast Detective Division where he was a member of the Domestic Violence Response Team and was also cross trained in Juvenile Investigations.
 He organized and implemented the Heads Up Drug Education Program and maintained day-to-day operations as a shift sergeant for one of the busiest police districts in Philadelphia.

-Shelton Sneed serves as a shift Sergeant on the 10 p.m.- 8 a.m. shift.
 Sgt.
 Sneed has an established career in law enforcement.
-He is retired from the PA State Police with over 29 years of Public Service and is an established trainer for St. Joseph's Medical Center.
+He is retired from the PA State Police with over 29 years of public service and is an established trainer for St. Joseph's Medical Center.
 Sgt.
 Sneed is versed in Commonwealth Statues, Investigations, National Incident Management Systems (NIMS), current Security Technologies and Department of Health Regulations.
 He has organized and implemented community risk assessments and Crime Prevention initiatives.